Haywood County Schools (North Carolina): Athletics

 Athletic departments for the district schools are members of the North Carolina High School Athletic Association.
 They compete in various sports in the Western North Carolina Athletic Conference.
 Pisgah is a 3A school and Tuscola classified as 3A.
 Haywood Early College and Central Haywood do not have athletic teams.

 Awards

-The Haywood County Schools system has had one school listed as a Blue Ribbon School: Riverbend Elementary School in 2011.
-The system also has had one teacher recognized as a North Carolina Department of Public Instruction Teacher of the Year: Merv Sessoms in 1988–89.
+The Haywood County Schools system has had two schools listed as Blue Ribbon Schools: Riverbend Elementary School in 2011 and 2017.
+Haywood Early College was listed as a Blue Ribbon School in 2018.
+The system also has had two teachers recognized as North Carolina Department of Public Instruction Teacher of the Year: Merv Sessoms in 1988–89 and Heather Smith in 2024.